-I-Stem results from the combination of two different and independent entities: a joined Research Unit of Inserm and the University Evry-Val d’Essonne and the laboratory managed by CECS (le Centre pour l’Etude des Cellules Souches) itself supported by the French Muscular Disease Association (AFM).
-I-Stem is one of the four laboratories that are directly associated to the AFM.
-I-Stem also benefits of a strong support from Genopole, which registered its development as one of the major projects of the site in its strategic plans since 2005.
+I-Stem results from the combination of two different and independent entities: a joined Research Unit of Inserm and the University Evry-Val d’Essonne (UMR 861) and the Centre d’Etude des Cellules Souches ( CECS) supported by the French Muscular Disease Association (AFM-Téléthon).
+I-Stem is one of the three laboratories that are directly associated to the patients’ Association.
+I-Stem has also benefitted until recently of a strong support from Genopole, which has registered its development as one of the major projects of the site in its strategic plans between 2005 and 2015.

 - The CECS

-CECS is a non profit association governed by the Law of 1901, which was created by AFM, with the help of Genethon, in order to ensure the development of the institut I-Stem.
-In 2007 CECS funded its laboratory including engineers and contractual administrative staffs working in I-Stem in close collaboration with the academic teams.
+CECS is a non profit association governed by the Law of 1901, which was created by AFM with the help of Genethon and Institute of Myology, in order to ensure the development of the I-Stem institute.
+CECS emplys permanent engineers and administrative staffs in close collaboration with the I-Stem academic teams.

 The board of directors of CECS is as follows:

-• President: JF.
-Malaterre, Vice President for Research and Administrator AFM
+President: JF.
+Malaterre, Vice President of Families and AFM Administrator

 In 1958, patients and relatives gathered within the AFM with one goal: to cure neuromuscular diseases.
 Their strategy: to carry on a combat on all fronts against diseases, scientific research with patient assistance and to implement a strategy of general interest against genetic diseases.
 The AFM initially sought to understand the origin of the diseases, before innovating on assistance and therapy.
 The annual Telethon provides the means to fund research and to create a care system, assumption of responsibility and adapted diagnosis.
 This innovating strategy is bearing its fruits since some of these diseases considered incurable are under therapeutic test.
 The AFM has become one main actor of the scientific and medical research and on economy of health.